ECMWFCode4Earth/air-quality-observation-classification/Milestone3_Pecos_Quality_Control/README.md

 # Parameters

+## Higher Bound

 1 Higher bound for OpenAQ Measurements

+## Lower Bound

 2 Lower Bound

+## Timestep

 3 Timestep of expected measurements

+## Delta

-4 The higher bound and lower bound that designate stagnant measurements
+4 The higher bound and lower bound that designate stagnant or measurements

+## Increment

 5 Largest increment over measurements

+## Outlier

-6 Outlier high bound
+6 Outlier high bound over averaged dataset

+## Corrupt data

+7 Corrupt data

 # Presentation results

 The scripts output to test_results.csv and monitoring_report.html (There are examples of these in the github)

+## Outliers and Errors

+Parameter 1 and 2 Data < lower bound OR Data > upper bound

+Parameter 3 Duplicate timestamp or Nonmonotonic timestamp or Missing data (used for missing data and missing timestamp)

+Parameter 4 Delta < lower bound OR Delta > upper bound

+Parameter 5 Increment < lower bound OR Increment > upper bound

+Parameter 6 Outlier < lower bound OR Outlier > upper bound

+Parameter 7 Corrupt data

 # Python Scripts